Logical Learning Services

 Course Overview

+Being encouraged to ask questions and scrutinize answers with still more questions is key to learning optimally.
 This course is basically the one that I would have loved to participate in when I was an adolescent, and now in mid-life I’m still stoked about it!
-I believe every young person at one time or another searches for answers to big life questions—for example: Who am I, really?
+I believe every young person at one time or another searches for answers to the big life questions—for example: Who am I, really?
 What is reality and by what means can I determine it?
-How can I (and others) make clear and understandable sense of things?
-What is “the good life” and what ways can we cultivate it?
-How does a person become confident and happy?
-How can we make sense of each other and, further, make life more wonderful (to borrow from psychologist Marshall Rosenberg), rather than engage in repetitive and damaging conflicts?
-Especially on the level of society and the adult world, why are there so many seemingly intractable problems?
-And, what are the possible solutions? …and so on.
+How can I (and others) make clear and understandable sense of things, as well as effectively cope, stay curious, and keep a sense of humor in situations when we can’t?
+What is “the good life,” and how can we cultivate it?
+How does a person become confident and maintain happiness, especially in the face of adversity and tragic loss?
+How can we make sense of each other and, further, make life more wonderful (to borrow from the late psychologist Marshall Rosenberg, the founder of nonviolent communication, or NVC)?
+How can we steer clear of repetitive and damaging conflicts and instead learn and engage in restorative empathy and restorative justice? …and so on.

 Course Plan

 Originally, the course’s timetable was modeled closest to a university’s quarter system.
 It was a six-week course, meeting once each week for 2.5 hours.
-Of course, duration, the number of meetings each week, and the number of total weeks can be increased when available.
+Yet, the duration and number of meetings each week, as well as the total number of weeks can be adjusted according to the learning environment.
+As an example, an hour for philosophy and an hour for psychology, with a half hour for a break/discussion and individualized check-in, enable these vital topics to be covered concurrently.

 Philosophy curriculum